tarwn/lessthandot-hugo/blogs/content/posts/2010-12-18-integrating-jneat-into-a-custom-simulati.md

 ## Evaluation

-Evaluate the population by running your simulation for a set period of time, query each organism&#8217;s network for actions every update.
+Evaluate the population by running your simulation for a set period of time, query each organism's network for actions every update.

 ```java
 // Within main simulation loop